theintern/intern-tutorial/README.md

 expected result.
 Since all calls to the remote browser are asynchronous, all methods of the `remote` object return promises.
-This allows us to either chain commands (like jQuery) and retrieve results using standard promises-style `then` calls or use async/await to write synchronous-looking tests.
+This allows us to either chain commands (like jQuery) and retrieve results using standard promises-style `then` calls, or use async/await to write synchronous-looking tests.
 When we make a call, it is enqueued and executed once all the previous commands have completed.
 If this description is a little confusing, don’t worry — it should be clearer once we look at some code.